Can third parties obtain my MAC address?

 IP Address vs. MAC Address

-An IP address is another way to ID devices on the internet.
-You've got internal ones used for devices on a local network and external ones that internet service providers (ISPs) hand out for internet communication.
+An IP address is another way to ID devices on a network.
+You’ve got internal devices used for local network devices and external ones that internet service providers (ISPs) hand out for internet communication.

 Is your MAC address private?

-Let's turn back to our original question: are MAC addresses obtainable by sites you visit?
-The short answer is no, it largely isn't, Previously, technologies like Java and Flash made it possible, but, with these now deprecated or obsolete, the main remaining methods are somewhat more roundabout.
+Let’s return to our original question: Are MAC addresses obtainable by sites you visit?
+The short answer is no. it essentially isn’t; previously, technologies like Java and Flash made it possible, but with these now deprecated or obsolete, the main remaining methods are somewhat more roundabout.

-This does not, however, mean this isn't an important point for businesses that are reliant on browser privacy.
+This does not, however, mean this isn’t an important point for businesses reliant on browser privacy.
 As we explain, it provides a clear path to where your priorities should lie.

 First, however, a brief overview of how a MAC address could be obtained.